 A new range of resources tailored for schools and early childhood education and care settings are available below.
+These resources can inform preschool and school planning processes.
 The suite of materials for leaders and teachers highlights connections between the AEDC domains and the National Quality Standard, Early Years Learning Framework, Australian Curriculum and Australian Professional Standards for Teachers (AITSL).

 This package of materials has been developed by a collaboration led by the Western Australia Department of Education, with the Association of Independent Schools of Western Australia, Catholic Education Western Australia, the South Australian Department for Education, the New South Wales Department of Education and the Telethon Kids Institute.

-Additional resources for communities, policy makers, local government, health settings, researchers, schools and early childhood education and care settings and are available to support the utilisation of AEDC data from the national AEDC website.
+More resources for communities, policy makers, local government, health settings, researchers, schools and early childhood education and care settings are available to support the use of AEDC data from the national AEDC website.

-The South Australian AEDC website has more information about how South Australian schools, preschools and communities have used the AEDC data.
-If you have an AEDC story to share, please email DECD.AEDCTeam [at] sa.gov.au.
+There are also stories about how communities are using the AEDC data, including early childhood settings and schools.
+If you have an AEDC story to share, please email Education.AEDCTeam [at] sa.gov.au.